joelmale/nexus/DEPLOYMENT.md

 ### 3. Build and Push Docker Images

-**Note:** Images are automatically built and pushed to GitHub Container Registry (GHCR) via GitHub Actions when you push to `main` branch.
-See `.github/workflows/deploy-homelab.yml` for details.
+**Note:** Images are automatically built and pushed to GitHub Container Registry (GHCR) via GitHub Actions when you push to `master` branch.
+See `.github/workflows/build-and-push.yml` for details.

 If you need to manually build and push: